jhill1971/watermarker/README.md

 # watermarker
-Adds a png watermark to an image.
+Adds a png watermark to an image and saves the watermarked version without harming the original.